Ultimate Mac and Cheese

 6. Turn off the heat.
 Whisk in the honey, salt, and pepper until incorporated.

-7. Then add in the cheddar and Parmesan, stirring until smooth.
+7. Then add in the cheddar, gruyere, and Parmesan, stirring until smooth.

 8. Add in the pasta to the cheese sauce, gently stirring until well coated.

-10. Place back in the oven until the top begins to bubble and the popcorn starts to brown.
+12. Place back in the oven until the top begins to bubble and the top starts to brown.
 Another 10-15 minutes.

 RECIPE NOTES: